Alabama loses Moses to knee injury

 Moses was set to take over as Alabama’s defensive “play-caller” this season after replacing Mack Wilson at the Mike linebacker.
 He was a Butkus Award finalist last season after leading the Tide with 86 total tackles while starting all 15 games at the Will/weakside spot.

-Saban said true freshman Shane Lee, an early enrollee, will take over for Moses, although redshirt sophomore Markail Benton is also listed as Moses’ co-backups in the team’s depth chart released Monday.
+Saban said true freshman Shane Lee, an early enrollee, will take over for Moses, although redshirt sophomore Markail Benton is also listed as a Moses’ co-backup on the team’s depth chart released Monday.

 "Christian Harris has had an outstanding fall camp and has been running with the starting unit, and Shane Lee is the backup Mike, and he's the guy that will have an opportunity to play now," Saban said.
 "We have several other linebackers that are competing at the position, and we're pleased with what those guys can do.
 It's going to be something that our coaches, myself included all try to support these guys and put them in the best position that they can have success."